 Caring For Bluebeard in Pots

 Bluebeard shrubs can be planted alone in a container or as a thriller in an arrangement.
-Typically drought tolerant, a container grown Bluebeard may need more frequent waterings.
+Typically drought tolerant, a container grown Bluebeard may need more frequent watering.
 Choose a container that has good drainage holes.
 The plant doesn't like to sit in water as it can cause root rot.
 Be sure that the container will get 6 hours of full sun each day.
 This will encourage more blooming.

 Winter Care for Bluebeard